 In my little backpack:

 2. Camera and extra media card/batteries.
 Think seriously about how expensive a camera you want to bring but bring one.
 Oh, the pictures you will get.
+These days, many people prefer to use their cell phones for pics but I still prefer a real one.
+Old-school.

 3. Small bottle of water (nice to have in between alcoholic beverages)